GDP

 What GDP Measures

-Gross Domestic Product (GDP) is the broadest measure of a nation's economic activity, representing the total monetary value of all finished goods and services produced within a country's borders over a specific period.
-It serves as the primary gauge of economic health, indicating whether an economy is expanding, contracting, or in recession.
-The Office for National Statistics (ONS) is responsible for compiling and releasing the UK's GDP data, presenting it quarterly.
+Gross Domestic Product (GDP) is the broadest measure of a nation's economic activity, representing the total monetary value of all finished goods and services produced within a country's borders during a specific period.
+It serves as a comprehensive scorecard for economic health, indicating whether an economy is expanding or contracting.
+GDP is typically calculated using three main approaches: the expenditure approach (sum of all spending by households, businesses, government, and net exports), the income approach (sum of all income earned from production), and the production (or output) approach (sum of the value of all goods and services produced, minus intermediate consumption).

 Breaking Down the May 2026 Numbers